Gui-Luz/Gui-Luz/README.md

 <h1 align="center">📡 Hello Visitor!</h1>
 </p>

-<p>I'm a GIS analyst and self-taught programmer coding from UTC-3 on the southern hemisphere.</p>
+<p>I'm a Data Analyst and self-taught programmer coding from UTC-3 on the southern hemisphere.</p>

-<p>I'm developing my data engineering skills aiming to work in big geospatial data projects.</p>
+<p>I'm developing my data engineering skills aiming to work in big data projects.</p>

 **My stack as of datetime.now():**